Solu Therapeutics

 Series A in 2007

-Optherion, Inc. is a biotechnology company based in New Haven, Connecticut, specializing in the development of diagnostic and disease-modifying therapeutics.
-Founded in 2005, Optherion focuses on early-stage age-related macular degeneration, dense deposit disease, atypical hemolytic uremic syndrome, and other chronic conditions associated with the alternative complement cascade.
-The company's innovative products aim to improve the management and treatment of these diseases, particularly addressing both dry and wet forms of age-related macular degeneration.
+Optherion, Inc. is a biotechnology company based in New Haven, Connecticut, founded in 2005.
+The company specializes in the development of diagnostic tools and disease-modifying therapeutics aimed at managing and treating early-stage age-related macular degeneration, dense deposit disease, atypical hemolytic uremic syndrome, and other chronic diseases related to the alternative complement cascade.
+Through its innovative approaches, Optherion seeks to address significant medical needs in the field of ophthalmology and related disorders.

 FlowCardia